 Build production ready Mysql docker container with customized db, user and character-set¶

-, you will get a mysql instance.
+If you simply execute docker run -d -e MYSQL_ROOT_PASSWORD=pass1 mysql, you will get a mysql instance.
 But, it should not be used in production environment, reasons are:

 - It uses the root user.
 This is very dangerous.